1. Home

 Also known as a profile or personal statement, the summary of your event planner resume should lead with some of your most impressive events to reassure your future employer that you are a safe pair of hands.

 Don’t exaggerate your descriptions; just come across like it's all in a day's work.
 Your resume summary should give a sense of your job being visibly effortless on the surface, like a swan swimming serenely across the water, while hinting at the frantic activity beneath.
-You don’t need flowery language; just be matter of fact.
+You don’t need flowery language; just be matter-of-fact.

 Here's an example: Organized an annual two-day conference for 800 people with 50 speakers and 55 sponsors, achieving a 92% "extraordinary" rating.